A resource theory of entanglement with a unique multipartite maximally entangled state

 The full proof of these two results can be found in \cite{supmat}.
-The idea behind the proof of Theorem \ref{noSLOCC} is that we can explicitly construct a completely positive and trace non-increasing $\mathcal{X}$-preserving map $\Lambda$ such that $\Lambda(\psi_{1})=p\psi_{2}$ whenever it holds that
+The proof of Theorem \ref{noSLOCC} is based on explicitly constructing a completely positive and trace non-increasing $\mathcal{X}$-preserving map $\Lambda$ such that $\Lambda(\psi_{1})=p\psi_{2}$ whenever it holds that

 Since it can be guaranteed that $R_{\mathcal{X}}(\psi_{2})>0$ and $0<G_{\mathcal{X}}(\psi_{1})<1$ when $\psi_{1},\psi_{2}\notin\mathcal{X}$, there always exists